-3. Base Ring, Joints, Final
+4. Wall/Base Ring, Joints, Final

-The 120 degree base ring sections have one flat mounting surfaces (mounting flange to the inside) on each end.
-The three sections for the base are fit together in the proper order (see Figure 23A) until a continuous circle is formed on top of the mounting surface.
+The three 110 degree wall/base ring sections have flat mounting surfaces (mounting flange to the inside) on each end.
+The three sections, plus the door, are fit together in the proper order (see Figure 23A) until a continuous circle is formed on top of the mounting surface.
 Using clamps, this ring is adjusted until it is circular and meets the circumference measurement tolerances.
-Two holes are drilled in each of the three matched up joint flanges, 2 inches down from the top and 2 inches up from the bottom approximately centered on the flanges, (9/32 inch bit).
+Four holes are drilled in each of the two matched up joint flanges, 2 inches down from the top; 2 inches up from the bottom and evenly spaced between (approximately 13.5 inches); all bolts approximately centered on the flanges, (9/32 inch bit).
 The sections are bolted at this point to form the solid base ring.